grafana/k6-docs/docs/sources/next/javascript-api/jslib/httpx/cleartag.md

 ---
 title: 'clearTag( name )'
 description: 'removes tag from the session'
-excerpt: 'removes tag from the session'
+description: 'removes tag from the session'
 weight: 26
 ---